tayloraswift/swift-biome/README.md

 * Detecting default implementations

-*Entrapta* already has a few features the Apple docs do not:
+*Biome* already has a few features the Apple docs do not:

 * Marking overridden protocol requirements as `associatedtype` inference hints, to reduce symbol clutter in namespaces like [`BidirectionalCollection`](https://swiftinit.org/reference/swift/bidirectionalcollection).

+* Fast, fuzzy typeahead search.

 * Placing protocol requirements in their own section.